what is the Top 10 outdoor best weather sensor?

 Mountain Areas: Put wind speed sensors on high points, like mountain ridges.
 This helps avoid problems from valley winds.
 Install rainfall sensors in safe places to stop flash floods and debris flows.

-Coastal Areas: Use materials that resist corrosion, like 316 stainless steel.
-Install sensors above the high-tide line.
-This helps prevent salt fog corrosion and wave damage.
+Coastal Areas: Use materials that do not rust, like 316 stainless steel.
+Place sensors above the high-tide line.
+This helps stop salt fog corrosion and wave damage.

 II.
 Installation Specifications: Height, Angle, and Fixing Methods